lovell/sharp/docs/install.md

 ## Chinese mirror

-Alibaba provide a mirror site based in China containing binaries for both sharp and libvips.
+Alibaba provides a mirror site based in China containing binaries for both sharp and libvips.

 To use this either set the following configuration: